-If your child has mild acne, there are several things your child can do at home to improve the lesions:
+If your child has mild acne, there are several things your child can do at home to improve his skin:

 - Wash his face no more than two times a day using a gentle skin cleanser.

-- Be gentle when washing her face.
-Hard scrubbing can make the lesions worse.
-Some skin cleansers can dry out the skin so it’s a good idea to apply an oil-free or water-based moisturiser afterwards.
+- Be gentle when face-washing.
+Hard scrubbing can make the acne worse.
+Some skin cleansers can dry out the skin so it’s a good idea to apply an oil-free or water-based moisturiser after washing.

 - Try to leave the acne alone.
 Squeezing or picking pimples can lead to more infection and make the acne more severe.
-It also causes more swelling and redness and can result in scarring.
+It also causes more swelling and redness and can cause scarring.

-There are also over-the-counter acne treatments such as salicylic acid, benzoyl peroxide or tea tree oil.
+Your child can also try over-the-counter acne treatments like salicylic acid, benzoyl peroxide or tea tree oil.

-If your child’s acne isn’t improving after three months, he should see the GP.
+If your child’s acne hasn’t improved after three months, she should see a GP.

 Moderate or severe acne

 About 5% of people develop what’s called severe acne or ‘cystic acne’.
-If your child’s acne is moderate or severe, your child will still need to wash her face and moisturise regularly, and avoid make-up.
+If your child’s acne is moderate or severe, your child will still need to wash his face and moisturise regularly.
+It’s also best to avoid make-up.

-- Acne treatments such as salicylic acid or benzoyl peroxide in stronger doses might help.
+- acne treatments like salicylic acid or benzoyl peroxide in stronger doses

 If your child notices his acne gets worse when he eats certain foods, it’s a good idea to avoid those foods.

 To prevent acne, it’s best to use water-based skin and hair products and products labeled ‘non-comedogenic’.
 This means they won’t clog pores.

 can help children and teenagers with acne.
 Low-GI foods include wholegrain bread, fruit, vegies, legumes, milk, yoghurt and oats.